Home » Programs » Public Policy Fellowship

 • Monthly discussions in Washington, D.C., with public policy experts, academics and political leaders on topics fundamental to republican government.

-• A fall weekend retreat in Mecosta, Michigan, at the ancestral home of Russell Kirk to explore the American political tradition discussed in “The Conservative Mind” and Kirk’s other writings.
+• A fall weekend retreat in Mecosta, Michigan, at the ancestral home of Russell Kirk to explore the American political tradition discussed in “The Roots of American Order” and Kirk’s other writings.

 I became more confident in participating in roundtable discussion on some of the most important and complicated issues facing our country today.
 Before the Fellowship, I had a more ‘I’ll leave it to the experts to decide’ mentality, but this program challenged me to become that expert.” – Christian Alexandrou, 2021-22 Public Policy Fellow